ZSR3004/cell2/README.md

 A `.np` file is a giant array of numbers.
 If you're a lab member, this isn't super useful to you directly, but you can use programs to visualize whatever information is held in the file.
 If you're messing with the code, then you can use the very popular `numpy` library to load, save, and manipulate `.np` files.
 In fact, `.np` files are literally just how `numpy` saves an `np array`.

 ### types.json

 When performing optical flow and trajectory tracking, we have to fine tune parameters to get an accurate result.
 That process takes a lot of time (upwards of hours).
 This `types.json` takes the `CELLTYPE` part of the file name and basically makes a dictionary and saves these parameters as the value.
 This allows the program to check if we've already seen this type of cell and pickup the parameters instead of repeated parameter tuning.
-Opening this file, isn't super helpful to lab members, but if you want, you can manuallly change the parmeters for a type of file.
+Opening this file, isn't super helpful to lab members, but if you want, you can manually change the parameters for a type of file.

 ### in/